Update /etc/resolv.conf when nameservers are changed in Network -> Global Configuration

 so in the above case, only the Bolded part is behaving normally, rest everything else is an anomaly

-#13 Updated by Waqar Ahmed about 1 year ago
+#13 Updated by Waqar Ahmed over 1 year ago

 Update: The 3 cases outlined earlier by Rishabh were present before the Network Configuration was moved to Middlewared from GUI.
 The initial description of the issue was valid to the extent that the file /etc/resolv.conf was not being updated when changes were made to the nameserver values in the UI.
 That issue was resolved in the above mentioned PR.
 These 3 cases are different and have been around for some time

-#14 Updated by Waqar Ahmed about 1 year ago
+#14 Updated by Waqar Ahmed over 1 year ago

 - Status changed from In Progress to Ready for Testing